sneakin-allie/food-ninja-tutorial/README.md

 14. Icons
 15. Hover Effects
 16. Responsive Navigation
+17. Responsive Navigation (part 2)
-17. Transitions
+18. Transitions

-It was built using Visual Studio Code, Tailwind CSS, HTML, and icons from heroicons.
+It was built in Visual Studio Code using Tailwind CSS, HTML, JavaScript, and icons from heroicons.